Didcot: Arts centre

-Cornerstone, a new 278-seater multi-purpose arts centre, was opened on 29 August 2008.
+Cornerstone, a 278-seater multi-purpose arts centre, was opened on 29 August 2008.

 Choir

 Didcot Choral Society, founded in 1958, performs three concerts a year in various venues around the town as well as an annual tour (Paris in 2008, Belgium in 2009).

 Symphony orchestra

 Didcot Concert Orchestra, founded in 2017, performs concerts every February, May and October at Cornerstone arts centre in Didcot.

 Film and TV

 In November 2018, Rebellion Developments began setting up a new studio on the edge of Didcot, valued at $100 million, using the existing former Daily Mail printing works on Milton Road.
 The studio is planned to be used for film and TV series based on 2000 AD comic series characters, including Judge Dredd: Mega City One.

+Local media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.

+Didcot's local radio stations are BBC Radio Oxford on 95.2 FM, Heart South on 102.6 FM and Greatest Hits Radio on 106.4 FM.

+Local newspapers are the Didcot Herald and Oxfordshire Guardian.

 Sport and leisure

 Leisure centres

 Didcot has three main leisure centres: